 C. Nutritional Information

-- Vitamins and Minerals: Rich in vitamins A and C, potassium, and antioxidants.
+- Lots of vitamins A and C, plus potassium and antioxidants

 III.
 Recipe for Pasta with Cherry Tomatoes